Freedom 251 Scam: The Rise and Fall of Infamous Smartphone Scam

 The Great Unraveling

-By this point, conspiracy theories about Ringing Bells and its founder, Mohit Goel, had flooded the market.
-As scrutiny intensified, the company attempted to repair its reputation by offering refunds for pre-bookings and switching to a cash-on-delivery model for smartphones.
-However, this move did little to ease the growing concerns of both authorities and the public.
-After several delays, Ringing Bells claimed to have shipped the first batch of 5,000 units in July 2016, but skepticism remained high.
-Of the few customers who received their phones, many reported serious issues like non-functional devices and missing accessories.
+By now conspiracy theories about Ringing Bells and its founder Mohit Goel had taken over the market.
+As the heat was on they tried to save their reputation by offering refunds for pre-bookings and going cash on delivery for smartphones.
+But this did little to calm down the authorities and the public.
+After several delays, Ringing Bells claimed to have shipped the first batch of 5000 units in July 2016 but skepticism remained high.
+Of the few who got their phones, many reported nonfunctional devices and missing accessories.

 To appear committed to his mission of providing a smartphone to every Indian, Mohit Goel even reached out to the government, requesting an investment of INR 50,000 crore for his project.
 He repeated his earlier claims that economies of scale would help the company break even as more units were delivered.
 Unsurprisingly, the Government of India showed no interest, and the requested funds never materialized.